kubernetes/website/content/en/docs/contribute/review/for-approvers.md

 ### Dead link issues

-Assign dead links in the API and `kubectl` docs are automation issues `/priority critical-urgent` until the problem is fully understood.
+If the dead link issue is in the API or `kubectl` documentation, assign them `/priority critical-urgent` until the problem is fully understood.
 Assign all other dead link issues `/priority important-longterm`, as they must be manually fixed.

 ### Blog issues